-Another benefit of network membership is to receive the general information sharing that is taking place in the network.
+During the project life-span, another benefit of network membership is to receive the general information sharing that is taking place in the network.
 Laurea as project coordinator shares information on upcoming relevant events, research findings, and policy documents to benefit the network members, by gaining access to timely and relevant information on measures to counter hybrid threats and fill knowledge gaps.
 The information is shared in the EU-HYBNET networking platform called TUOVI, via emails and during project events.
-Within the TUOVI platform are all network releasable documents and event invitations, and hence, it functions as a dedicated library or archive for network members to benefit at any time.
-Network members are also encouraged to share their own information on the TUOVI and so the platform can be seen as a dedicated information sharing environment for European practitioners and other relevant actors to counter hybrid threats.
+All network releasable documents and event invitations can be found on the TUOVI platform, and hence, it functions as a library or archive for network members at any time.
+Network members are also encouraged to share their own information on TUOVI and so the platform also has a bigger role in information sharing for European practitioners and other relevant actors to counter hybrid threats.
+The network provides an arena for practitioners and other key actors (industry, SME, academia, NGOs) to have important discussions about necessary tools, innovations and security solutions that enhance European capabilities to counter hybrid threats.
+Network members may expect to be engaged in prominent European initiatives relevant to countering hybrid threats.
+Initiatives, for example, may include European Commission (EC) open consultations.